-FREN 202 - Advanced French: Composition and Conversation (4)
+FREN 202W - Advanced French: Composition and Conversation (4)

 Writing skills, style, and content are developed.
 Current issues in France and the Francophone world are discussed.
 Online work is required.
+This is a Writing in the Discipline (WID) course.

-Prerequisite: FREN 201 or consent of department chair.
+Prerequisite: FREN 201 or FREN 201W, or consent of department chair.

 Offered: Spring.